cosmos/cosmos/PURPOSE.md

 problem suffered by first-gen proof-of-stake cryptocurrencies such as NXT and BitShares.

-Gnuclear is the first cryptocurrency to offer instant and provably-secure mobile-client payment verification.
+Gnuclear is also the first cryptocurrency to offer instant and provably-secure mobile-client payment verification.
 Today, practically all Bitcoin mobile wallets use trusted servers to provide them with transaction verification.
 This is because proof-of-work requires waiting for many confirmations before a